 DON’T dispose of medicines or drugs in the sewer system.
 Our treatment plant is not designed to treat these chemicals which means they can end up back in the water supply.
 Check out our list of external resources for where to properly dispose of them.

-The District recently began partnering with SCARCE, a local environmental non-profit organization, to be a permanent collection site for their cooking oil recycling program.
+The District partners with SCARCE, a local environmental non-profit organization, to be a permanent collection site for their cooking oil recycling program.
 Our customers and residents in the surrounding area are encouraged to recycle their used cooking oil instead of pouring it down the drain or disposing of it in the garbage.

 When you pour fats, oils, and grease (FOGs) down the drain, they harden in your pipes or sewer lines and can cause a sewer backup either in your home or neighborhood.
 FOGs come from meats, butter, cooking oil, lard, sauces, dressings, and dairy products.
 Even if hot water is running when it goes down the drain, cooking oils and fats solidify as soon as they reach cold pipes.

-Cooking oil can be dropped off at the Administration Center at 2710 Curtiss Street in Downers Grove during business hours, Monday through Friday, 8 a.m. to 4:30 p.m.
+Cooking oil can be dropped off in a sealed container at the Administration Center at 2710 Curtiss Street, Downers Grove at any time.

 Please note, this program does not include the recycling of motor oil.
 The Village of Downers Grove collects motor oil at their Fleet Services garage, Monday through Friday from 7 a.m. to 3 p.m.